digitalservicebund/digitalcheck-data/README.md

 This repository contains scripts to automatically extract data from Digitalcheck documents (PDF) to be used for evaluation and analysis purposes.

-⚠️ **Be warned:** The scripts in this repository are mostly work in progress.
+⚠️ **Be warned:** Some scripts in this repository are work in progress.

 ## Overview

 * The `scripts` directory contains the different scripts to parse Digitalcheck PDF documents.
 * The `resources` directory contains the Digitalcheck PDF documents.

+## Getting Started

+*Warning: Not tested for Windows systems*

+Follow the steps below to parse Digitalcheck PDF documents:

+- Copy the PDF files into `resources/real/`
+- Open a terminal in this root directory and run `./scripts/parse.sh`
+- Type `y` when asked if the file should be opened or manually open `scripts/output/data.[json|csv]`

 ## Contributing